Council amends loan terms with Legacy of the Plains Museum

 Wolf approached Renae Jimenz, then-Gering’s finance director, about the possibility of suspending the loan payments at zero percent interest, which the city approved.

-“We had 75 in the month of July and it slowly got to 50 as the season went on,” he told the Star-Herald.
+“We had 75 in the month of July and it slowly got to 50 as the season went on,” he said.
 “A lot of events got canceled and postponed to begin with.
 For the ones that got canceled, we refunded them.
 The ones that postponed came into this year, so while we got the revenue, we are losing revenue this year.”

 Legacy saw an increase in visitors despite the reduced capacity starting in September through the end of the year, which helped with revenue.